flenniken/statictea/docs/opresult.md

 # opresult.nim

 OpResult holds either a value or a message.
 It's similar to the Option type but instead of returning nothing, you return a message that tells why you cannot return the value.

-You use this to make particular OpResult objects.
-See [OpResultId](opresultid.md).

 * [opresult.nim](../src/opresult.nim) &mdash; Nim source code.